global-synchronizer-foundation/cips/isegall-governance-changes/cip-XXXX.md

 The new implementation will introduce an "immediate effectivity" option for vote requests, which does not specify an explicit effectivity date, but instead becomes effective immediately upon collecting 2/3 "Accept" votes, but not earlier than the expiration date.

+## Motivation

+As the Super Validators developed experience with on-ledger voting, we realized that the current implementation is too complex, error-prone, and hard to reason about.
+We've encountered multiple cases where votes with mistakes have been created, that could have been avoided with more intuitive processes, or at least cleared out from the pipeline once a mistake has been identified, thus making it easier to create a new one with no such mistakes.

 ## Rationale